 So I’m slowly trying to make my way around Brooklyn for a good lavender latter and I came across Copper Mug the other day.
 I am definitely going back for one!!
 I really enjoyed the creaminess of my latte – also I should say I’m drinking my lavender lattes with oat milk, if that matters to you – and there was good but subtle notes of lavender.
 It was, in my opinion, perfectly balanced.
 Plus they have an outdoor garden area where you can enjoy your latte in the sun!

 So, where is the best lavender latte in New York City?
 My vote goes for Remi Flower and Coffee as it’s such a cute place and the presentation enhances your lavender latte drinking experience.
 If you’re down by the Financial District, definitely hit up Blue Spoon Coffee for a no-fuss experience.
 And if you’re in the West End, Bibble and Sip will have you covered!

 Have you had one?
 Have you seen them on the menu of your local coffee shop?
 Would you order one?
 What do you think?
 Tell me in the comments! 😉

-And that’s a wrap, though I will look to keep updating this post as I discover more places serving lavender lattes.
+And that’s a wrap, though I will look to keep updating this post as I discover more places serving lavender lattes and we can decide together where the best lavender lattes in NYC is.
 Or, if you know of any places I haven’t covered, let me know so I can go check it out!